mlombera94/mlombera94.github.io/_posts/2021-01-06-Wine_quality.md

 As a quick summary of each package, [ggplot2](https://ggplot2.tidyverse.or) is used for visualization, [tidyverse](http://vita.had.co.nz/papers/tidy-data.html) is a data cleaning tool, [kernlab](https://cran.r-project.org/web/packages/kernlab/kernlab.pdf) package contains multiple kernel based machine learning models including the support vector model used in this project, and the [caret](https://cran.r-project.org/web/packages/caret/caret.pdf) package contains miscellaneous functions for training and plotting classification and regression models.

-Next we read in the data.
+Next, we read in the data.
 ``` r
 white_wine <- read.csv("winequality-white.csv", sep = ";")